ComradDoge/DogeEU4/README.md

 - Nestorian replaces Yazidi in Assyria as it factually does not make sense otherwise.
 - Nestorian is now in the game and use the Patriarchal system with their own icons.
 - Yazidi and Bogolimist are no longer on the map, but will come back after a rework of some manner.
+- AB: Added an edited mission tree for Trieste from Ante Bellum, a mod that I recommend you to check out.

 [/quote]